quarterback/maybe-not-now/src/routes/index.md

 I've led content strategy & information architecture; steered UX research; advised senior leaders on digital strategy; and occasionally some Agile product management.
 I speak globally on these topics, too.
 I'm also (very slowly) working on a book about Consequence Design.

-<h3>Extracurriculars</h3>

-Outside of work, you can find me playing skeeball, <a href="https://www.superpesis.fi/uutiset/yhdysvaltalainen-ron-bronson-toteutti-unelmansa-ja-matkusti-suomeen-katsomaan-pesapalloa/">studying Finnish</a>, or coaching <a href="https://www.oregonlive.com/highschoolsports/2022/05/catlin-gabel-sweeps-class-4a3a2a1a-tennis-team-titles.html#:~:text=The%20Catlin%20Gabel%20Eagles%20came,reached%20the%20summit%20in%202022.">high school tennis.</a>

-Previously, I served on the Portland Historic Landmarks Commission, was an AIGA Indianapolis board member, a radio news anchor (and board member) for a community radio station.
-I also started Indianapolis Design Week in 2017.
-I've coached college debate a few times, accidentally <a href="https://en.wikipedia.org/wiki/Tennis_polo">invented a sport once</a>, and many moons ago, served in US Air Force.

 <h3>Speaking</h3>
 <a href="https://vimeo.com/651801535">IxDA Oslo</a>